 Millfield believes that true education must be concerned with spiritual and moral development.
 All students of the school, irrespective of their religion, are encouraged to explore and develop their own faith, and learn from that of others, in an atmosphere of generosity and tolerance.

 The school chapel is dedicated for use as a place of worship for all faiths.
 So, in addition to Christian services, Muslims, Jews, Hindus and Buddhists have the opportunity to meet and contacts with local leaders of these other faiths are nurtured with a view to mutual visits.
 Roman Catholic students attend Mass in Glastonbury and can be confirmed every other year.
 An Anglican Confirmation course runs every twelve months.

 Travel Arrangements and Visa service

 Parents or Guardians are responsible for arranging flight tickets, and the school Travel Office can arrange transfers to and from the airports.
 Travel information is usually collected by the houseparent and sent through to the Travel Office before the holiday period.
 Unaccompanied minors (the age is different and dependant on individual airline rules) can be accommodated if this is indicated at the time the travel request is submitted.
-Any student who does not hold an EU passport will require a visa in order to study full-time in the UK.
-A student will not be allowed to begin their education at Millfield without proof of the correct visa.
-More information can be found in the Visa Guidance section.

 Since joining Millfield, I have been impressed by the wide range of diversity, learning about people’s cultures is always fun and interesting...I see Millfield as a platform that brings the best out in everyone